aws-observability/observability-best-practices/docs/en/guides/opensearch-best-practices.md

 * Slow logs - This type is used to detect performance issues at your OpenSearch cluster.
 After enabling this log, it’s necessary to figure out how much is "slow” search or indexing for your business context.

-These logs have two types, one focused on search slow logs and the other for indexing slow log.
+There are two types of logs, one focused on search slow logs and the other for indexing slow log.

 To enable slow logs at your cluster, see the [OpenSearch documentation about logs](https://opensearch.org/docs/latest/monitoring-your-cluster/logs/#slow-logs).

 * Audit logs - Enabling [fine-grained access control](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/fgac.html) at your OpenSearch cluster, you can enable audit logs for your data as well.
 With audit logs, you can track the user activities at your cluster, like authentication success and failures, requests to OpenSearch, index changes, and incoming search queries.

-The default configuration tracks the most popular set user actions, but is recommended to use the log setting that fit to your business needs.
+The default configuration tracks the most popular set user actions, but it is recommended to use the log setting that fit to your business needs.

 To enable audit logs at your cluster, see [Monitoring audit logs in Amazon OpenSearch Service](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/audit-logs.html).